FuelLabs/fuel-indexer/docs/src/getting-started/fuel-indexer-project.md

 # A Fuel Indexer Project

-The Fuel indexer project can currently be used in two different ways:
+The Fuel indexer project can currently be used in three different ways:

 1. Indexer tooling can be used to compile arbitrary indicies.
 2. The indexer service can be run as a standalone binary, outside the scope of a larger Fuel project.